mikkokallio/dbapp-code/README.md

 ## Todo list

-* Add notifications for different kinds of actions.
 * Add locations to events.
 * User can change password.
 * Bug: wrong button gets the spinner in some views.
 Also smaller buttons cause a bump in size!